Learn how to move your company files to another folder on your computer, on and off your network, or to another computer.

-The easiest way is to create and restore a backup company file because it saves your data and supporting files.
+The easiest way is to create and restore a backup company file.
+It saves your data and supporting files.
 You can also simply copy and paste your entire QuickBooks folder to a new location.

 Move your company file to another computer

-Note: Moving your company file to another computer won't affect your product license.
+Note: If you move your company file to another computer, it won't affect your product license.

 - Before you start, make sure you install QuickBooks Desktop on the new computer.

 - Follow the steps to create a backup company file on your original computer.